json-everything/json-everything/json-everything.net/wwwroot/md/release-notes/json-schema.md

 ## Additional Changes

 - Exposed static property `Name` on all keywords
+- Added `IBaseDocument` to represent any identifiable JSON document that may house a JSON Schema
+- Added `JsonNodeBaseDocument` as a general-use base document for any `JsonNode`
 - `JsonSchema`
+  - Implements `IBaseDocument`
-  - `BaseUri` is now available
+    - `BaseUri` is now public
+    - `FindSubschema()` is now public
   - `IsResourceRoot` has been added
   - `DeclaredVersion` has been added
+- `JsonSchemaExtensions`
+  - Added extensions for each keyword to enable easier keyword value access, e.g. `schema.GetTitle()`
-- Added `JsonSchemaExtensions.Validate()` extensions to help ease transition from "Validate" to "Evaluate"
+  - Added `Validate()` extensions to help ease transition from "Validate()" to "Evaluate()"
 - Added `PropertyDependenciesKeyword`
-- Added `ICustomSchemaCollector` to handle keywords that contain subschemas but don't fit into one of the other "container" interfaces, e.g. `propertyDependencies`.
+- Added `ICustomSchemaCollector` to handle keywords that contain subschemas but don't fit into one of the other "container" interfaces, e.g. `propertyDependencies`
 - Added `MetaSchemas.DraftNext` and associated properties
 - Added `Vocabularies.DraftNext` and associated properties
 - Added `EvaluationOptions.IgnoredAnnotations` to ignore annotations from specified keywords.
 These keywords are managed using: